IanStacked/league-draft-prep-helper/README.md

-# League of Legends draft preparation helper
+# League of Legends discord bot
-Interacts with riot API and google sheets api to generate player information used in draft prep.
+Interacts with Riot's API to generate a leaderboard and provide user ranked updates for users tracked by the bot